New Objectivity: Regional groups

-Most of the artists of the New Objectivity did not travel widely, and stylistic tendencies were related to geography.
+Most New Objectivity artists did not travel widely, and stylistic tendencies were tied to geography.
 While the classicists were based mostly in Munich, the verists worked mainly in Berlin (Grosz, Dix, Schlichter, and Schad); Dresden (Dix, Hans Grundig, Wilhelm Lachnit and others); and Karlsruhe (Karl Hubbuch, Georg Scholz, and Wilhelm Schnarrenberger).
 The works of the Karlsruhe artists emphasize a hard, precise style of drawing, as in Hubbuch's watercolor The Cologne Swimmer (1923).

 In Cologne, a constructivist group led by Franz Wilhelm Seiwert and Heinrich Hoerle also included Gerd Arntz.
-Also from Cologne was Anton Räderscheidt, who after a brief constructivist phase became influenced by Antonio Donghi and the metaphysical artists.
+Also from Cologne was Anton Räderscheidt, who, after a brief constructivist phase, was influenced by Antonio Donghi and the metaphysical artists.

 Artists active in Hanover, such as Grethe Jürgens, Hans Mertens, Ernst Thoms, and Erich Wegner, depicted provincial subject matter with an often lyrical style.

 Franz Radziwill, who painted ominous landscapes, lived in relative isolation in Dangast, a small coastal town.
 Carl Grossberg became a painter after studying architecture in Aachen and Darmstadt and is noted for his clinical rendering of industrial technology.

 Photography

 Albert Renger-Patzsch and August Sander are leading representatives of the "New Photography" movement, which brought a sharply focused, documentary quality to the photographic art where previously the self-consciously poetic had held sway.
-Some other related projects as Neues Sehen, coexisted at the same moment.
+Other related projects, such as Neues Sehen, coexisted at the same time.
 Karl Blossfeldt's botanical photography is also often described as being a variation on New Objectivity.
+The influence of New Objectivity photography extended beyond Germany; in Japan, the interwar movement known as Shinkō shashin (New Photography) was inspired in part by the German New Objectivity.